hanabi/hanabi.github.io/Reference.md

   * Cathy sees that Bob has the blue 2 on his *Finesse Position* and the blue 3 on his *Second Finesse Position*.
   * Cathy also knows that the only reason that Bob would discard is if Cathy **also** had the blue 2 on her *Finesse Position*.
 Thus, Bob expects her to blind-play on this turn, and this is an *Ambiguous Finesse*.
   * Normally, Cathy would blind-play the blue 2 herself.
 However, in this situation, if she blind-plays the blue 2, then Bob would go on to misplay the other blue 2, thinking that it is blue 3.
   * Thus, Cathy must pretend like the *Finesse* is not on her all, and force Bob to be the one to blind-play first.
-Cathy discards, passing the *Finesse* back to Bob.
+Cathy discards her chop card, passing the *Finesse* back to Bob.
   * Donald and Alice discard.
   * Bob knows that Cathy was supposed to blind-play the blue 2, but she didn't.
 He must also have the blue 2.
 Furthermore, he must also have the blue 3, as that would be an excellent reason for Cathy to pass the *Finesse* back to him.
 Bob will now blind-play blue 2 and blue 3.